TL;DR

 The Modern Wellness Revolution in Insurance

-Today's best insurance providers understand that prevention is better than cure.
-Many policies now come bundled with a suite of wellness benefits designed to keep you healthy:
+Today's best insurance providers understand that prevention is different from cure.
+Many policies now come bundled with a suite of wellness benefits designed to support your health:

 - Mental Health Support: Access to telephone or in-person counselling sessions, and subscriptions to apps like Headspace or Calm.